Meet Our Counseling Team

 Jaime Langosch, LPC, is a dedicated clinician with a Master’s degree in Clinical Mental Health Counseling from Lewis University and she is currently pursuing a doctorate in Clinical Psychology at The Chicago School.
 She has experience working in private practice, where she specialized in supporting individuals with anxiety, ADHD, and autism.
 Additionally, Jaime has worked in school settings, providing support to individuals with intellectual disabilities and neurodivergent students, helping them navigate academic and social challenges.
 She has a strong interest in executive functioning skills, social skills development, and mindfulness-based interventions to support those with ASD to connect more with themselves and others.

-Jaime is passionate about helping individuals on the autism spectrum achieve their goals by tailoring therapy to meet each person's unique needs.
+Jaime is passionate about helping teens and young adults on the autism spectrum achieve their goals by tailoring therapy to meet each person's unique needs.
 She incorporates creativity into therapy, utilizing techniques that support emotional regulation, distress tolerance, and social skill development.
 Her therapeutic style is highly individualized, incorporating skills training with Dialectical Behavior Therapy (DBT) techniques to support individuals, teens, emerging adults, and adults in building meaningful coping strategies and enhancing their overall well-being to meet their goals.

 Elena Matta, MSW, LCSW